Alvord, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Alvord has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 1,351 people, 359 households, and 254 families residing in the town.

-Notable people
+Notable person

 Texas Railroad Commissioner Ernest O. Thompson, who also served as a mayor of Amarillo and became an expert on petroleum issues, was born in Alvord in 1892.